artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 };
 ```

-Now, consider a situation where you want to make the endpoint configurable by the Adobe Experience Platform tags user.
+Now, consider a situation where you want to make the endpoint configurable by the Adobe Experience Platform Data Collection user.
 You could allow the user to input an endpoint and then save the endpoint to the settings object, with the object looking something like this:

 ```json
 {